 7. Business Need

-Mandatory overtime is often used as a necessity of the business, for example, when an expanding project has urgent deadlines or there is an unanticipated/undocumented shortage in staffing.
+Mandatory overtime is often used as a necessity of the business, for example, when an expanding project has urgent deadlines, or there is an unanticipated/undocumented shortage in staffing.

-Is Mandatory Overtime Legal?
+Is Mandatory Overtime Legal In the US?

 The legality of mandatory overtime is dependent on the country, state, and industry.
 In general: